Membership - Selection and Responsibility

 - Report the proceedings of each meeting accurately.

-- Post public minutes of meetings in the official repository.
+- Post public minutes of meetings in the official repository (V Drive).
 Confidential details and records will be housed in the Office of the Vice President to whom the committee reports or area designated by that Vice President.